blndev/AI-ImageGeneration/msgs/sift.md

-# Image Sharing and Token Rewards
+# Image Sharing for credits

-We encourage you to share images to help us improve our model.
+We encourage you to share images to help us improve our application.
 You can do this without worrying about your privacy, as all contributions are anonymous.
-For each image accepted, you will receive an **additional tokens**.
+For each image accepted, you will receive an **additional credits**.
 Thank you for helping us enhance our model!

 - **Anonymity:** Your shared images remain anonymous, just like your usage of our platform.
-You will receive generation tokens for your current session only.
+You will receive generation credits for your current session only.

 - **Any Content Welcome:** We accept all kinds of content.
 Feel free to share images of what you think the model is missing or where it is currently failing in generation.